 Instructions

-- In a large mixing bowl combine cold flour, sugar, and optional spices. and Add chilled butter and cream cheese (cut into small pieces beforehand for easier mixing).
+- In a large mixing bowl combine cold flour, sugar, and salt.
+Add chilled butter and cream cheese.

 - Add cold water ¼ cup at a time and mix until the dough is combined and workable, with a stiff play dough texture.
 Depending on the temperature of the ingredients, more or less water may be needed.
 Try not to work dough too much (this makes it tough), just enough to not be crumbly.